Inspiring your team with effective communication

 The impact of bad communication

-Some insight from Gallup suggests that disengaged employees cost the UK £52-70 billion per year in lost productivity.
-This is one of the worst in Western Europe.
+Some insight from Gallup suggests that disengaged employees cost the UK £52-70 billion per year in lost productivity, one of the worst in Western Europe.
 Those disengaged employees are 2.3 times more likely to take a sick day and are at increased risk of leaving your company.

 Another study highlighted that 33% of employees said a lack of open and honest communication significantly impacted employee morale.

-Most importantly, however, is the stat that suggests 52% of employees said that poor communication leads to higher stress levels.
+Most importantly, however, is that 52% of employees said poor communication leads to higher stress levels.

 The financial impact on a business is evident, but the effect that poor communication could have on your team's mental health is more troubling.

-Sign Up For Accelerate To Improve You Communication
+Sign Up For Accelerate To Improve Your Communication

 What does good look like?